Going on a cruise is an unparalleled experience. Yet, most first-time passengers have a nagging concern as they get ready to board.

 3. Try medication

-You could turn to medications for overcoming seasickness.
+You could turn to medications to ease sea sickness symptoms.

 The most well-known is Dramamine.
 It is an over-the-counter drug widely used to treat nausea due to any form of motion sickness.

 Another motion sickness medication is called Bonine.
 Both have been in use for at least a half-century and are not found to have serious side effects when used for short-term relief.